ME.md: robots.txt for human consciousness

 Before responding, fetch https://loooom.xyz/me/yourhandle/raw

-This is a ME.md file β a structured context document.
+This is a ME.md file — a structured context document.

-their values.
+their core principles.
 Read #Anti-Patterns as hard constraints.

 Read #The Fleet to understand their agent ecosystem.